fxsitecompat/www.fxsitecompat.dev/content/about.md

 This initiative is led by [Kohei Yoshino](https://mozillians.org/u/kohei.yoshino), a long-time Mozilla contributor.
 He has been an active Mozilla community member since 2002, and also worked for now-gone Mozilla Japan Ltd. as a full-time employee from 2004 to 2012.
 Actually, our early documents were first written in Japanese as an internal project of Mozilla Japan Ltd.

 Help is always welcome!
 See the [Contribute](https://www.fxsitecompat.com/en-CA/contribute/) page for what you can do.
 If you have any questions or feedback, feel free to reach us out at any time via one of our social media or [email](mailto:kohei@fxsitecompat.com).

+## Acknowledgement

+While this project remains independent, we have been partially backed by Mozilla.
+As mentioned above, our early documents were created in-house.
+From January to June 2018, our documentation work was once again [funded by the Mozilla Corporation](https://www.fxsitecompat.com/en-CA/blog/2018/firefox-59-developer-edition-project-update-and-2-things-you-must-do-in-2018/).

+We also thank individuals who have supported our initiative by tipping generously or giving feedback!